mienaikoe/ziyu/Chapters/2-6-Chapter13.md

 	"You have radio.
 If they come back at a bad time, change your strategy."

-	"You make this sound easy.
-Maybe you should be there."
+	He sighed, overwhelmed with responsibility, "You make this sound easy.
+Maybe you should be there with us.
+We can find Casra together afterward."

-	"It's easier than you think, Kipnu.
+	"It's easier than you think.
 If your team is in danger, call a retreat.
 If they've already taken the guardians down, then just tell them to hide and wait for one of us.
-As for me, I can't be with you.
-I need to stay at the Shadestead to make sure everything stays smooth until your ambush."
+I really need to find Casra - she could be in great danger.
+I'll have a listener in my ear in case things go very wrong."

 	Kip let out a sigh but Setre didn't give him the time to doubt himself again, "Kipnu, you need to commit this map to memory.
-When you look down at us from the trees, and see nothing but fire and blue lines, you'll need to imagine this map imprinted in the ground so you can tell your team where to go."
+When you look down at us from the trees, and see nothing but fire and blue lights, you'll need to imagine this map imprinted in the ground so you can tell your team where to go."

 	He took the lantern from Setre and studied the ground while she moved to the hay bed where Linyu was fidgeting with a box that Kip assumed was a transmitter.
 For a moment, Setre began to show a softer side, a natherly side, while Kip snuck glances at the two, but Linyu didn't share the same warmth that Setre had.
 He wondered if Setre chose to silently face her regrets or just ignore them altogether.
 Whichever it was, it got her this far without turning into the disgusting person Ramne had turned into.